mouseless/baked/docs/architecture/feature.md

 > [!WARNING]
 >
-> Unlike configuration targets, phase artifacts may or may not exists in the
+> Unlike configuration targets, phase artifacts may or may not exist in the
 > application context or not configured properly at the moment
 > `LayerConfigurator` applies configurations.
 Phase execution orders and
 > configurations should be taken into consideration when using phase artifacts.